IJuanTM/simpl/add-ons/db/README.md

 ## Tests

 Ships a PHPUnit suite (`tests/`, merges into a project's `tests/`) covering `DB`'s private SQL-builders, `Blueprint`'s column/index/foreign-key builders, `ScheduledTask`'s cron-field matching, `Scheduler`'s task registration/fluent-chaining, and `DatabaseMigrator`/`DatabaseSeeder`'s `register()` accumulation - all via reflection against pure logic, no live database needed.
-Once installed, run `composer test` (or `npm run docker:composer -- test` if you're using Docker) from your project's root the same way you would for the framework itself. `DatabaseMigrator::run()`/
+Once installed, run `composer test` (or `composer docker -- test` if you're using Docker) from your project's root the same way you would for the framework itself. `DatabaseMigrator::run()`/
 `rollback()`, `DatabaseSeeder::run()`/`truncate()`, `Scheduler::run()` with due tasks, `Schema`, and any real migration class aren't covered here - they call `DB::useDatabase()`/`DB::raw()` as their first line and need a real connection.

 ## Requirements